Ronih95/UAV-Thesis/README.md

 Frequency content between 0–250 Hz is examined using Welch's method.
 PSDs for healthy, chipped, and bent conditions are compared.

-**Why Welch?** Welch's method divides the signal into overlapping segments, computes the periodogram of each, and averages them.
-This provides a **more noise-robust** frequency estimate compared to plain FFT.
+**Why Welch?** Plain FFT on a noisy signal gives a messy frequency estimate.
+Welch's method splits the signal into overlapping chunks, computes each one separately and then averages the results, which gives a much cleaner output.

 ---